-WASHINGTON (AP) -- The Conference Board reports on consumer confidence for March.
-The report will be released Tuesday at 10 a.m.
-Eastern time.
+WASHINGTON (AP) -- The Conference Board releases its October index on U.S. consumer confidence at 10 a.m.
+Eastern on Tuesday.

 - Budget, Tax & Economy

 - consumer confidence index